-Darwin is NT’s capital city and has a population of more than 80 thousand people with a population density of 7.40 persons per hectare (ABS ERP 2015).
-The predominate age group in Darwin City is young people aged 20-29 years old, followed by single's and homesharers aged 35-54.
+Darwin is NT’s capital city and has a population of more than 80,000, with a population density of 7.40 persons per hectare (ABS ERP 2015).
+The predominate age group in Darwin City is young people aged 20-29, followed by singles and home-sharers aged 35-54.

-Agent fees in the Northern Territory, including Darwin are deregulated which means that agents get to decide on their own fees for selling a home and aren’t limited the way they are in other states.
-Commissions in the Northern Territory are generally likely to be anywhere from 2.5% to 4% with an average of 2.43% which is one of the highest for capital cities.
+Agent fees in the Northern Territory, including Darwin are deregulated which means agents get to decide on their own fees for selling a home and aren’t limited the way they are in other states.
 In terms of the overall state average, commissions are generally a little lower in Darwin than in the rest of the state.
-The exact rate can vary quite a lot depending on suburb, with rural and sparsely populated areas typically resulting in higher fees.
+The exact rate can vary greatly depending on suburb, with rural and sparsely populated areas typically resulting in higher fees.
 On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.

-The current overall median sale price for Darwin is $503,000 for houses (-3.2% annual decrease) and $347,500 for units (19.2% annual decrease), which has seen a large decline over the past few years, since its peak in 2015.
-The average number of days on the market for sale properties is at roughly 130 days for a sale (higher than previous years) with units sitting at a longer average of 88 days on market also, as of June 2018
+The current median dwelling value in Darwin is at $388,018 with the median sale price at $462,970 for houses and $283,774 for units, continuing the decline that we’ve seen over the past few years, since its peak in 2015.
+There has been a decrease in dwelling values showing a drop of 2.8% over the last decade.
+The average number of days on the market for sale properties is at roughly 68 days for a sale (much lower than previous years) as of January 2020.

-The Darwin housing market is relatively small which means "big projects and investments have a large impact on the demand for housing" which in turn is reflected in housing prices.
+The Darwin housing market is relatively small which in turn is reflected in housing prices.
 According to Eliza Owen of Onthehouse.com.au, values of both houses and units in Darwin have been steadily lowering after a dramatic drop back in December 2015.
-This is likely due to the fall in commodity prices, and the removal of the first home owner grant for existing dwellings resulting in more new dwellings being constructed and first home buyers being better financed to buy those properties.
+This is likely due to the fall in commodity prices, and the removal of the first home-owner grant for existing dwellings resulting in more new dwellings being constructed and first home buyers being better financed to buy those properties.

-The rental market has also been affected by the oversupply of dwellings and the declining population with overall vacancy rates as high as 6.3 percent, although better than the 8.2% for houses of 2017.
+The rental market has also been affected by the oversupply of dwellings and the declining population with overall vacancy rates as high as 6.1 percent shown in January 2020 (the highest of all cities in Australia), although better than the 8.2% for houses of 2017.

 “The new Chinese owner of Darwin Port is heavily indebted and has struggled to make interest payments on money borrowed to buy the lease, raising doubts over promises to upgrade the port and fund a new $200 million hotel on a nearby site.
 An analysis of the finances of the Landbridge Group and its billionaire founder Ye Cheng shows he does not fit the stereotype of a cashed-up Chinese billionaire with access to cheap funding from state-owned banks.”